 - Improve function – Allow you to get back to your activities of daily living without discomfort.
 Our goal is always to get you 100% back to your normal life and being active again.

 If you’re having SI joint pain there may be a component that’s either causing pain or changing the mechanics of the area called a myofascial trigger point.
 Myofascial trigger points are taut bands of muscle fibers that can cause pain and affect the normal action of the muscle.
 They’re commonly referred to as muscle “knots.”

 The purpose of dry needling treatment is to stimulate the trigger point and sort of “inactivate” it.
 Dry needling the trigger point will reduce and release tension as well as decrease pain.
 Using dry needling for SI joint pain can often accomplish this quickly and where other treatments may have failed.

-By releasing this muscle tension and dysfunctional unit of muscle, it allows the muscle to contract and relax as normal muscle fibers should.
+By releasing this muscle tension in a dysfunctional unit of muscle, it allows the muscle to contract and relax as normal muscle fibers should.
 Along with stretches and corrective exercises and possibly other therapies like joint manipulation we can improve function.
 This means getting back to activities of daily living or exercising and training without discomfort.